 Chicago to St. Louis (4–5 days)

 The "beginning" segment.
-Starts at the official Route 66 sign at Adams Street and Michigan Avenue in Chicago.
-The Illinois stretch is the most intact and the easiest to drive at a leisurely pace, with the centennial calendar densely packed because Springfield is the road's birthplace.
-Stay luxury in Chicago, then mix Illinois farm-country B&Bs with the historic downtown St. Louis hotels at the segment's end.
+It starts at the official Route 66 sign at Adams Street and Michigan Avenue in Chicago, beside the Art Institute.
+The Illinois stretch is the most intact and the easiest to drive at a leisurely pace, and its centennial calendar is densely packed because Springfield, Illinois and then Springfield, Missouri both lay claim to the road's heritage.
+Highlights include the restored Ambler's Texaco gas station in Dwight, the Gemini Giant at Wilmington, and the classic diners of Pontiac and Litchfield.
+Stay luxury in Chicago, then mix Illinois farm-country inns with the historic downtown St. Louis hotels at the segment's end.
+It is the gentlest introduction to the road and the most forgiving for first-timers.

 St. Louis to Oklahoma City (4–5 days)

 The middle-American heartland segment.
-Crosses Missouri's Ozark country, the brief Kansas stretch (only 13 miles but worth the stop in Galena), and into Oklahoma — which has more drivable miles of original Route 66 than any other state.
-Tulsa and Oklahoma City both have major centennial events including the Capital Cruise on May 30 and the Tulsa Birthday Bash on November 11.
+It crosses Missouri's Ozark country, the brief Kansas stretch (only 13 miles, but worth the stop in Galena for the restored Kan-O-Tex service station), and into Oklahoma — which has more drivable miles of original Route 66 than any other state.
+The Blue Whale of Catoosa, the art-deco towers of Tulsa, and the National Route 66 Museum in Elk City are the set pieces.
+Tulsa and Oklahoma City both stage major centennial events, and Oklahoma's tourism board has leaned hard into the anniversary, so this segment is unusually well-served for 2026 programming.

 Oklahoma City to Albuquerque (5–6 days)

-The Texas Panhandle and New Mexico segment.
-Cadillac Ranch outside Amarillo, the Tucumcari neon corridor, and the climb into New Mexico's high desert.
-Santa Fe is a luxury detour worth the side trip.
-The Albuquerque International Balloon Fiesta in early October is one of the natural anchor events for a centennial trip planned around it.
+The Texas Panhandle and New Mexico segment, and for many the most photogenic.
+Cadillac Ranch outside Amarillo, the U-Drop Inn at Shamrock, the ghost-town stretch around Glenrio, the neon corridor of Tucumcari (the Blue Swallow Motel sign is the most photographed in the state), and the climb into New Mexico's high desert.
+Santa Fe is a luxury detour worth the side trip via the pre-1937 alignment.
+The Albuquerque International Balloon Fiesta in early October is one of the natural anchor events for a centennial trip planned around it — if your dates align, build the whole segment around that week.

 Albuquerque to Santa Monica (6–7 days)

-The classic stretch — the one most international travelers come for.
-Includes the Painted Desert, the Petrified Forest, the Grand Canyon detour, the iconic Arizona stops (Williams, Seligman, Kingman), the Mojave crossing, and the descent into California ending at the Santa Monica Pier.
-Most luxury travelers do this segment with a stop in Las Vegas and another at one of the Sedona resorts.
+The classic stretch — the one most international travellers come for.
+It includes the Painted Desert and the Petrified Forest, the Grand Canyon detour from Williams, the iconic Arizona towns (Seligman, where the Route 66 preservation movement began; Williams, the last town bypassed by the interstate; Kingman; and the Wigwam Motel at Holbrook), the Mojave crossing, and the descent into California ending at the Santa Monica Pier.
+Most luxury travellers do this segment with a stop at one of the Sedona resorts and, if appetite allows, a night in Las Vegas just off the route.
+It is the segment that delivers the most postcard-famous scenery per day.

 The luxury road trip approach